 Painting of bats flying in the moonlight by the Japanese artist Ohara Koson.

-This painting was featured in this amazing collection of free vintage Halloween art.
+This painting was featured in this fantastic collection of free vintage Halloween art.

 Japanese woodcut painting of a bat in the moonlight by Takahashi Bihō.

-The heads, skulls and teeth of different specimens of the family of bats surround a tonga bat.
-From the Welecome collection.
+The heads, skulls, and teeth of different specimens of the bat family surround a tonga bat.
+From the Wellcome Collection.

 Other Collections